Vesper Lynd: Eon films

+In the 2015 film Spectre, following Mr. White's suicide, Bond finds a VHS video tape in his hotel room in Morocco labelled "Vesper Lynd Interrogation".
+Ernst Stavro Blofeld (Christoph Waltz), whose worldwide criminal organisation SPECTRE is the power behind Quantum, gloats that he is indirectly responsible for Vesper's death.

-At the beginning of the 2021 film No Time to Die, Bond and Madeleine Swann (Léa Seydoux) are in Matera, Italy.
-While in a hotel discussing each other's secrets, Swann suggests Bond should visit Vesper's grave.
-When Bond does so, he says "I miss you" and burns a note saying, "forgive me".
-Bond notices a card placed by the side of the grave with the SPECTRE symbol.
-As he picks it up, a bomb intended to kill him detonates.
-Bond leaves Madeleine at a train station after being attacked by SPECTRE as he believes Madeleine has betrayed him to the organisation.
-Later, Bond visits Blofeld in prison.
-Blofeld explains to Bond that he ordered his organisation to follow Bond and Madeleine to Matera knowing that Madeleine would take Bond to Vesper's grave to seek solace, providing an ideal moment to kill Bond.
+At the beginning of the 2021 film No Time To Die, Bond and his lover Madeleine Swann (Léa Seydoux) are in Matera, and Swann suggests Bond should visit Vesper's grave so he can finally let her go.
+When he visits Vesper's grave, he says "I miss you," and burns a note reading, "forgive me".

 Related character

-The character of Vesper Lynd does not appear in the 1954 television adaptation of Casino Royale.
+The character of Vesper Lynd does not appear in the 1954 television adaptation of Casino Royale that aired as part of the series Climax!.
 Instead, the character was replaced by a new character named Valerie Mathis (Linda Christian), who is depicted as an American.
 She also betrays Bond (Barry Nelson), but comes to his rescue after he is shot by Le Chiffre (Peter Lorre).
 Valerie does not die in this adaptation.